THE DO’S & DON’TS FOR CLEANING YOUR GRANITE COUNTERTOPS

 Granite countertops are an excellent investment for your kitchen and bathrooms.
-They add gorgeous texture, color, shine, and everyday practicality that you'll love every day.
+They add gorgeous texture, color, shine, and everyday practicality that you’ll love every day.
 Of course, this assumes that you care for your countertops properly.
-Countertops need care in order to stay in great shape.
+Countertops need the care to stay in great shape.

 So, what can you do to take care of your countertops and ensure they last a long time?
 More importantly, what should you not do if you’re not ready to replace your countertops anytime soon?
 Professionals who install countertops have the following recommendations.

 Do: Spot Treat

 Normally, cleaning your granite countertops is as easy as using gentle dish soap and water and then wiping the surface dry.
 However, if something besides water spills on the surface, use a washcloth and spot treat the area right away.
 The sooner you wipe up spills, the better.
 While your granite countertops have a protective coating, very acidic or caustic substances can eat through this sealant and potentially stain the stone itself.